A climber looks into a crevasse, or deep crack, on Denver Glacier.

 Exploring the Ice

-In Skagway, I worked as an outdoor guide and showed people the area’s glaciers.
-If people ever got lost outside, it was my job to help find them.
-To do that, I had a lot of training.
+In Skagway, I worked as an outdoor guide.
+I showed people the area’s glaciers.
+If people got lost, it was my job to help find them.

-One day, I was on the Denver Glacier near Skagway with my team.
+One day, I was on the Denver Glacier with the search and rescue team.
 We were practicing what to do if a person fell into a crevasse.
-A crevasse is a crack in the surface of the glacier.
+A crevasse is a crack in a glacier.

-After working all day long, we took a break to have some fun.
-We went over to an area of the glacier that had large seracs.
-A serac is a ridge of ice on the surface of a glacier.
-These stick up like shark fins.
-We decided to climb them.
+After working all day, we took a break.
+We went over to some large seracs on a glacier.
+These ridges of ice stick up like shark fins.
+We decided to climb them for fun.

+At the base of one serac was a crevasse.
+It was full of clear blue water.
+I stood right up to the edge.
+Some rope connected me to the person climbing above me.
 Suddenly, that person slipped.
 I was yanked off my feet by the rope.
-I flew through the air and fell right into that deep, icy gap.
-My heavy gear and I sank like stones to the bottom.
+I fell into the icy gap.
+My gear and I sank to the bottom.

 Chunks of ice known as seracs break off from glaciers.
-For glaciologists, it’s hard to resist climbing them!
+It’s hard to resist climbing them!

-I capture an image of rock that has been scraped smooth by a glacier.
+I take a photo of rock that has been scraped smooth by a glacier.

-The fact that I fell isn’t the important part of the story, though.
-What’s important is what happened after.
-When I helicoptered back to Skagway, everyone in town wanted to hear my glacier story.
+Back at Skagway, everyone wanted to hear my glacier story.
 So, I told them.
 And then they told me their glacier stories.

-They told me stories of glaciers growing, retreating, and calving.
-They told me stories about glaciers with trees growing on them.
-They told me stories of strange glacier behavior.
-Their stories showed me that the people of my town interact with glaciers in all sorts of ways.
-Glaciers gave people a sense of identity, of place, of home.
-Ice told them who they were and where they had been.
+They told me stories of glaciers growing and calving.
+They had stories of glaciers with trees growing on them.
+They had stories of local people interacting with glaciers in all sorts of ways.
+I discovered that ice meant something to people.
+The glaciers gave people a sense of identity.